12 Incredible Pieces of DIY Outdoor Furniture

 Polished Stone-Top Table

-If you bought this superb polished table in a store, it would cost you a fortune, but our detailed instructions will help you make one for less than $100.
-And it looks like highly polished stone, but no-one would know it's actually made from concrete with a wooden base.
-Also, you can embellish the top with leaf prints, like the table shown here, or personalize it with glass or mosaic tiles or imprints of seashells.
-Although it looks tricky, this project is suitable for a beginner, but you'll need to allow several days to complete each stage of the concrete process.
+If you bought this superb polished table in a store, it would cost you a fortune.
+But our detailed instructions will help you make one for less than $100.
+And though it looks like highly polished stone, no one would know it's actually made from concrete with a wooden base.
+Embellish the top with leaf prints, like the table shown here, or personalize it with glass or mosaic tiles or imprints of seashells.
+Although it looks tricky, this project is suitable for a beginner.
+You'll need several days to complete each stage of the concrete process.

 Just imagine snuggling round this sophisticated fire table as the sun goes down, sipping on a mug of hot chocolate or something stronger.
 And this intermediate DIY outdoor furniture project involves several skills, including woodworking, masonry, metalwork and some mechanical.
 Also, it needs some advanced tools and will cost between $700 and $825 to make.
 The table features an inset burner, with a hidden gas tank, and will provide enough heat to warm your hands, though probably not enough to truly fend off a chilly temperature.